History of Our Club

 The list of charitable causes and projects the club took on over the years is too extensive to include here.
 Suffice to say they range from outright financial donations to hands on involvement in activities such as the annual telethons for the IWK, bowl- a- thon for Big Brothers\Big Sisters and the Teen Help Line, to playing an advocacy role in promoting social causes, to sponsorship of sports teams, children’s camps, bursaries to high schools and UPEI, assistance to Scouts, the Boys and Girls Club, the Red Cross for swimming lessons, the Air cadets and so on.

-To meet its ever increasing needs of today the club expanded its fund raising capability from the early days of peanut and chocolate bar sales to more reliable ventures.
-In addition to the Dairy Bar, their major fund raisers are Bingo Country on Riverside Drive and the annual PEI Provincial Home Show.
+To meet its ever increasing needs of today the club expanded its fund-raising capability from the early days of peanut and chocolate bar sales to more reliable ventures.
+Main fundraisers are the Kiwanis Dairy Bar in Victoria Park and the Kiwanis Bingo Country on Riverside Drive (Charlottetown).